DanWilliams91/BuddyGym/README.md

 <p>The BuddyGym website represents a website of a fictional organisation named BuddyGym.</p>
 <p>BuddyGym is a gym which offers incentives for potential members to sign up with a friend or family member.
 In doing so, members will enjoy a waived joining fee whilst BuddyGym gains an additional membership signup.</p>
 <p>The BuddyGym website is designed to be responsive and accessible on a range of device sizes.
 The design approach was to begin the development of the webpage for smaller screen sizes, such as mobile phones, with responsivity then being incrementally added for display on medium-and-larger-sized screens.</p>
 <p>The purpose of the website, in terms of the organisation’s objectives, is to generate membership sales and to provide its members with a variety of contact options, thus improving the satisfaction of its existing members.
 The website also allows new visitors to learn about the organisation and what it has to offer, as well as providing them with a good first impression of the organisation based on its clear website content with minimal—if any—grammatical errors.
-Returning visitors who want to learn more about the organisation are easily able to contact the organisation, either within the website itself or via the links to the organisation’s social media pages, located throughout the site.
-Frequent users’ needs are also addressed, with links to class timetables—updated on a weekly basis—and a facility to book a class or contact the organisation for any other reason.</p>
+Returning visitors who want to learn more about the organisation, such as tentative members who may have originally left the site to further consider the option of signing up, are easily able to contact the organisation, either within the website itself or via the links to the organisation’s social media pages located throughout the site.
+Existing members’ needs are also addressed, with links to class timetables—updated on a weekly basis—and a facility to book a class or contact the organisation for any other reason.</p>
 <p>The website is designed to include information relevant to all user categories, including membership prices, information on available facilities, sale information, contact information and the ability for users to directly contact the organisation using forms within the website.</p>

 <!--Below image sourced from sourced from http://ami.responsivedesign.is/-->